KingsleyUbah/python-docusaurus-tutorial/docs/intro.md

 import TabItem from '@theme/TabItem';

 # Getting Started
-Welcome to the Python documentation!
+Welcome to Python Tuts, the Python documentation for beginners!

 If you're new to Python, we recommend starting with the learn course.
 The interactive course with quizzes will guide you through everything you need to know to use Python.